-The City's annual goals were exceed in this FY.
-Rebuilding Together assisted eight homeowners with the rehabilitation of their homes which is slightly higher than the seven housing unit goal.
-WVCS completed rehabilitation repairs on six affordable housing rental units which are occupied by extremely-low, very-low, and low-income households.
+The City's annual goals were met in FY 2018/2019.
+Rebuilding Together assisted seven homeowners with the rehabilitation of their homes.
+WVCS completed rehabilitation repairs on five affordable housing rental units which are occupied by extremely-low, very-low, and low-income households.